Watch Nicole and Chuck's speech about their story at the ALS ONE Snow Ball in March 2025

 Chuck and Nicole's Story

-Chuck and Nicole’s journey began in 2016 with a whirlwind romance, meeting on Tinder and swiftly progressing to marriage and two wonderful kids.
+Chuck and Nicole’s journey began in 2016 with a whirlwind romance, meeting on Tinder and swiftly progressing to marriage and kids.

 In June of 2023, Chuck began experiencing shaking in his hands, but didn’t think much of it.
-And so they continued to enjoy their summer.
-Then, after deciding to add to their growing family, they became pregnant with their third child in September.
+They continued to enjoy their summer and decided to add to their growing family, becoming pregnant with their third child in September 2023.

-Throughout all of this, Chuck has maintained his sense of humor and continues to keep us laughing with his quick one-liners.
-Chuck engages the kids with his new adaptive equipment and is grateful for the arrival of Jenna who was born on May 28th, 2024.
-Charlie, Alana, and Jenna complete and pay tribute to Chuck’s initials CAJ!
+Throughout the 14 months after his diagnosis, Chuck maintained his sense of humor and continued to keep us laughing with his quick one-liners.
+He also continued to engage with the kids while using his new adaptive equipment.
+Chuck’s legacy lives on through his wife Nicole and their 3 children, Charlie, Alana, and Jenna whose names pay tribute to Chuck’s initials CAJ.

 Show Your Support in the Following Ways